-- Embedding fonts: Font embedding is a technique in which characters shapes (glyphs) are included in a file. a As far as I know it is best done using OpenType fonts & @font-face in CSS.
+- Embedding fonts: Font embedding is a technique in which character shapes (glyphs) are included in a file.
+As far as I know it is best done using OpenType fonts & @font-face in CSS.

 - Useful to maintain a specific look & style.

 - Practical for math books or to maintain diacriticals (accents,…) and other non-ASCII characters.